Watch now: Time capsules reveal Illinois Wesleyan, Illinois State history

 BLOOMINGTON — The recent opening of an Illinois Wesleyan University time capsule drew attention to some of the history preserved in area buildings.
-There is still plenty left to unearth though, with at least 19 time capsules still in place between Wesleyan and Illinois State University.
+There is still plenty left to unearth though, with at least 19 time capsules still in place between IWU and Illinois State University.

 Five time capsules have been opened between the two universities in the last 10 years.
 That includes from Mark Evans Observatory and Memorial Gymnasium at IWU and at ISU from University High School and two from the South Campus complex.